daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 ![](/images/blog/Screenshot 2015-06-22 02.18.48.png)

-1. On `componentDidLoad` (when the page is rendered) three actions are fired:
+1. On `componentDidMount` (when the page is rendered) three actions are fired:

     ```js
     OverviewActions.getSummary();